What is the Eisenhower Matrix?

 Decide on when to deal with the tasks in quadrant 2.

-These are important issues, but they’re not urgent and therefore don’t require your immediate action.
-So these are the items you’ll simply want to schedule work on at some future time.
+These are essential issues, but they’re not urgent and therefore don’t require your immediate action.
+So these are the items you’ll want to schedule work for a later time.

 Quadrant 2 items are typically tasks or projects that can help you personally or professionally or help your business achieve a long-term goal.